Light pollution can come from many artificial sources. if it is intrusive, report with the link below.

 - artificial light emitted from industrial, trade or business premises

-- artificial light emitted by lights used for the purpose of illuminating an outdoor relevant sports facility
+- artificial light emitted by lights used to illuminate an outdoor relevant sports facility

 In determining an artificial light nuisance a number of factors will be taken into account including:

-- Impact: i.e. material interference with use of property or personal comfort
+- Impact: i.e. material interference with the use of the property or personal comfort

 - Local Environment i.e. nature and character of the area